apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 delay in `close()` does not block the thread so long that the heartbeat times out.

+And for implementors: have a look at [HADOOP-16785](https://issues.apache.org/jira/browse/HADOOP-16785) to see examples of complications here.

 ### HDFS and `OutputStream.close()`

 HDFS does not immediately `sync()` the output of a written file to disk on